Beaches of Andhra Pradesh

-The state of Andhra Pradesh has a coastline of 970 km2 and hence, there exist many beaches.
+The state of Andhra Pradesh in India has a coastline of 970 km2 and hence, there exist many beaches.
 The seacoast extends along the Bay of Bengal from Srikakulam district to Nellore district.

 The state tourism board APTDC promotes tourism and develops infrastructure in tourist destinations.
 APTDC maintains certain water sports facilities.
 The tourism board maintains Haritha Beach Resort at most of the beaches for promoting tourism.